Habitat series (HS) - REDUX

 CLICK ON ANY IMAGE TO ENLARGE & Scroll to view the next image

 The sole use of alcohol ink

 Distillation series (DS) unveiled itself for a 2016 solo show and debuted the sole use of alcohol ink on aluminum panels instead of painting alcohol ink on encaustic paintings on wood panels.
-I extracted and refined elements from my ten years of encaustic painting, which further propelled them into glorious color fields, creating edges full of interest and depth, and yet flattening the surface compared to my encaustic painting.
-Also, it demonstrated my drive to originate with mediums and substrates.
+Williams extracted and refined elements from ten years of encaustic painting, which further propelled them into glorious color fields, creating edges full of interest and depth, and yet flattening the surface compared to my encaustic painting.
+Also, it demonstrated her drive to originate with mediums and substrates.

 The fusion of encaustic and alcohol ink

-I was able to exploit the practice of using a blowtorch for over ten years with my encaustic painting to full benefit.
-As I transitioned to using alcohol ink, the use of a blowtorch to fuse and manipulated my encaustic paint has the same feel as using compressed air to blend and maneuvers my alcohol ink into my signature curvilinear patterning.
-I used encaustic; beeswax, tree resin and pigment paint medium, as a gesso of sorts; a primer for the wood to become a non-porous surface and to add texture for the alcohol ink, which I applied over the encaustic paint.
+Williams was able to exploit the practice of using a blowtorch for over ten years from her encaustic painting to full benefit.
+As she transitioned to using alcohol ink, the use of a blowtorch to fuse and manipulated her encaustic paint had the same feel as using compressed air to blend and maneuvers her alcohol ink into Williams’s signature curvilinear patterning.
+Williams used encaustic; a beeswax, tree resin, and pigment paint medium, as a gesso primer for the wood to create a non-porous surface and to add texture for the alcohol ink, which she applied over the encaustic paint.

 ENCAUSTIC PAINTINGS (E)